filecoin-project/FIPs/FIPS/fip-xxxx.md

 Honest participants follow the protocol at all times.
 Byzantine participants deviate arbitrarily from the protocol.
 Rational participants deviate from the protocol to pursue a greater (expected) pay-off according to their utility function.
 We consider a Byzantine adversary able to control and orchestrate up to less than ⅓ QAP.

 We further adapt our protocols to align the actions of honest and rational participants by ensuring that rational participants never contribute to finalizing a chain they do not locally possess.
-Without this, If a participant _p_ were to finalize a chain it didn’t have, then _p_ would not be able to mine in EC until it retrieved the required blocks and thus, in the meantime, could not obtain the cryptoeconomic rewards that EC offers.
+Without this, If a participant $p$ were to finalize a chain it didn't have, then $p$ would not be able to mine in EC until it retrieved the required blocks and thus, in the meantime, could not obtain the cryptoeconomic rewards that EC offers.
 To this end, F3 provides _EC incentive compatibility_.

 F3 and its implementation GossiPBFT provide additional robustness for strong adversaries that control more than ⅓ QAP, such as: